Mastering TAM, SAM & SOM: Your Startup Market Sizing Guide

 Validation of Market Potential

-2. SAM (Serviceable Addressable Market): A smaller circle within the TAM, indicating the portion of the market you can realistically serve.
+2. SAM (Serviceable Addressable Market): Shown as a smaller circle nested within the TAM, indicating the segment addressable by your current solution set.

-3. SOM (Serviceable Obtainable Market): The smallest circle within the SAM, representing the market segment you can realistically capture in the near term.
+3. SOM (Serviceable Obtainable Market): The smallest circle within SAM, denoting the actual short-term market share realistically attainable given current constraints.

 Potential Customer calculated through Market Sizing